tomng/modernthird/src/reviews/best-home-cleaning-product.md

 ---
-title: Vinegar & Water
+title: Vinegar & Water in a Spray Bottle
-subtitle: Best cleaning product for windows, kitchen counters, and surfaces all around your home.
+subtitle: Best everyday cleaning product for your home
-description: Sometimes the best product is no product at all.
-Mixing simple distilled vinegar and water (1:1) is the best way to clean most of the hard surfaces in your home to get a spot-free, streak-free, germ-free shine.
+description: Often the best product is one you can make yourself – in less time than it takes to open an Amazon box.
+Mix distilled vinegar and water (1:1) in a spray bottle.
+It's the best way to clean glass, kitchen counters, and most hard surfaces all around your home.
+A gallon jug of vinegar covers a year's worth of your cleaning supplies for a few bucks.
 date: 2020-09-02
 author: Tom
 tags: